pipedrive/containerized/README.md

 # Containerized

-Detect whether your Node.js process is containerized — e.g. whether it runs inside a Docker container.
-Works with all Node.js versions >= 0.10.x.
+ * Lets you detect whether your Node.js process runs inside a Docker container or not.
+ * Detection is based on existence of Docker-specific cgroups
+ * Well tested (aiming at 100% line, function, statement and branch coverage)
+ * Works with all Node.js versions >= 0.10.x.
+ * Tested in 0.10.x, 4.x, 5.x, 6.x.

 ## Usage